ardatan/graphql-tools/website/docs/generate-schema.md

 ### makeExecutableSchema(options)

 `makeExecutableSchema` takes a single argument: an object of options.
 Only the `typeDefs` option is required.
+It returns a new schema, modified as specified.

 ```
-import { makeExecutableSchema } from 'graphql-tools';
+import { makeExecutableSchema } from '@graphql-tools/schema';

 const jsSchema = makeExecutableSchema({
   typeDefs,